mbbischoff/website/_posts/2020-05-11-jorge-quinteros-facetime-shoots-are-not-as-bad-as-i-thought.markdown

 ---
 title: 'Jorge Quinteros: FaceTime Shoots Are Not as Bad as I Thought'
+short_title: FaceTime Shoots Are Not as Bad as I Thought
 date: 2020-05-11 15:19:00 -04:00
 categories:
 - culture